burtonator/anki-bluesky/pdf-annotation-exporter/README.md

     "This paper introduces a new family of leaderless Byzan-", "tine fault tolerance protocols, built on a metastable mech-", "anism.
-These protocols provide a strong probabilistic", "safety guarantee in the presence of Byzantine adversaries," ],
+These protocols provide a strong probabilistic", "safety guarantee in the presence of Byzantine adversaries,", "while their concurrent nature enables them to achieve" ],

 ```